rhaleblian/pirix/README.md

 * somebody write a toolchest replacement
 * there's a starting point for a file manager at src/pirix/filemanager
 * add icon images for more applications
+* other omissions mentioned in the notes you may have just read

 ## Credits